andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_04_Functions_Modules.rst

 Summary
 *******

 Functions and modules greatly expand the range of what you can do in Python.
-Although Python has many built-in functions and modules, the amount that you can import is essentially endless, as there are other ones you can download either using ``pip`` or downloading additional modules through Github, which programmers are always updating.
+Although Python has many built-in functions and modules, the amount that you can import is essentially endless, as there are other ones you can download either using ``pip`` or by downloading additional modules through Github, which programmers are always updating.
 This will be necessary for using the more advanced neuroimaging packages that we will learn about later.